Tag Archives: roof maintenance

 • Valley Flashing.
 Any open valleys on your roof have metal flashing in order to protect this area, which is a critical area of the roof.

 • Kickout Flashing.
-Roofing contractors generally need something to bridge the gap where the step flashing comes to an end and where the gutter begins.
+Roofing contractors generally need something to bridge the gap between where the step flashing comes to an end and where the gutter begins.
 This kind of flashing is used to direct water away from the wall and down into the gutter.

 Roof Flashing Materials

-There are building codes to be aware of that may call out a specific material.
-Have your roofing contractor look into this so that you can be covered in the event that a certain material is disallowed.
+Be aware of building codes that may require or disallow a specific material.
+Have your roofing contractor look into this so that you are covered.

-Identifying Roof Flashing Types
+Identifying Flashing Types

-Longer pieces of continuous flashing have trouble flexing as the home contracts and expand during the changing of the seasons.
+Longer pieces of continuous flashing have trouble flexing as the home contracts and expands during the changing of the seasons.
 If left alone, it could warp or break and fail to keep that water out.
 If using longer pieces, they should have built-in expansion joints so that they can move as the home does.

 Another benefit to two-part flashing is that when the roofing materials expand and contract with the weather, those two pieces can move, so the system stays secure.